Is Sports Betting Legal in Tennessee? Yes, Online Only (2026)

 - ❌ You cannot bet college player props.
 Wagers on an individual college athlete’s stats (passing yards, points, touchdowns) are prohibited under SWC Rule 1350-03-.09, a protection aimed at insulating student-athletes from harassment and manipulation pressure.
 Regulators have enforced it: a licensed book was cited in the market’s early years for accepting a prohibited college prop.

 - The NCAA has pushed for exactly this rule nationally, and several states have adopted versions of it.
 Tennessee was ahead of the curve.
+Missouri, the newest legal market, launched in December 2025 with a narrower version: only props on Missouri-college athletes are banned.

 What’s still illegal